pouyaSaremian/metabase-front/src/content/blog/TRANSLATION_TODO.md

 ## Last Updated
 - Date: 2025-01-27
-- Status: Initial todo list created
+- Status: All phases completed - all 103 files translated to Persian